 Okay, so that is a little ridiculous, right?
 Right?
 Or, maybe it isn't too far off?

-Still, I'm dumfounded by the arrogant foolishness of Desmond.
+Still, I'm dumbfounded by the arrogant foolishness of Desmond.
 Think about it.
 If the God of the Bible exists and he condemns homosexuality, then is Mr. Tutu exercising any wisdom at all when he says he would rather suffer eternal damnation than spend his existence with the God who doesn't agree with homosexual practice?
 I find that sentiment to be incredibly brainless.
-He doesn't like God's holiness, so he would rather burn in hell forever, in agony, without hope of deliverance . . . because he views homosexual practices on the same level as human rights . . . and because he knows morality better than the God of the Bible.
+He doesn't like God's holiness so he would rather burn in hell forever, in agony, without hope of deliverance . . . because he views homosexual practices on the same level as human rights . . . and because he knows morality better than the God of the Bible.

 Uh . . . really?

-I can't help thinking of several questions:
+I can't help but think of several questions:

 - Does he really think he knows better than God about sexuality?